VinePPO: Refining Credit Assignment in RL Training of LLMs: Experimental Details

 \subsection{Hyperparameters}

 In this section, we present a comprehensive overview of the hyperparameters used in our experiments.
-It's important to note that the number of training samples was carefully selected to ensure that the amount of training data remained consistent across all methods.
+It's important to note that the number of training episodes was carefully selected to ensure that the amount of training data remained consistent across all methods.

 \paragraph{PPO} Finetuning LLMs using PPO is known to be sensitive to hyperparameter selection, and finding the optimal settings is critical for achieving strong performance.
 To ensure the robustness of our study, we explored hyperparameter values reported in recent studies \citep{Shao2024:DeepSeekMath, Zheng2023:SecretsOfRLHF, Ivison2024:DPOvsPPO, Huang2024:NPlusPPODetails} and conducted various sweeps across a wide range of values to identify the best configuration for our tasks and models.
+Specifically, we find the set of hyperparameters that perform best across both MATH and GSM8K using \rhoname model.
+Then, we employ the optimal set of parameters for the rest of our experiments.
 The full set of hyperparameters, along with their respective search spaces, is detailed in \Cref{tab:hyperparam}.

 \paragraph{VinePPO} We utilized the same hyperparameter setup as in the PPO implementation (\Cref{tab:hyperparam}) for VinePPO.

-As outlined in \Cref{sec:experimental_setup}, the number of MC samples, $K$, was set to 9 for all experiments.
+\paragraph{RLOO and GRPO} Since policy optimization in RLOO and GRPO is similar to PPO, we initialze their hyperparameters from PPO.
+This not only ensure we start from a strong set of values, but also allows for a systematic comparison among these algorithms.
+We further tune their KL coefficient for stable training.
+Note that lack of credit assignment mechanism could lead to high variance policy gradient update, resulting in unstable training \citep{Greensmith2024:VarReduction}.
+See \Cref{tab:hyperparam_rloo_grpo} for the full list.

 \paragraph{RestEM} To ensure fair comparison we equalize the number of sampled responses for training between our RestEM run and our PPO runs.
 Therefore, in each RestEM iteration we sample 8 responses per prompt and train for 8 epochs on the correct responses.
 To enhance RestEM's performance, we also conducted a sweep of other reasonable parameters(\Cref{tab:restem_hyperparam}).
 This included increasing the number of samples to expand the training data and reducing the number of correct responses per question to minimize overfitting.However, we observed no significant improvement .